Top places to see Koalas on the Great Ocean Road

 Timing & practical tips

-• Seasonal edge: Autumn and winter make spotting easier; leaves thin out, and koalas move lower for the sun.
+• Seasonal edge: Autumn and winter make spotting easier; the leaves thin out, and koalas move lower for the sun.

 • Drive slow: Under 40 km/h through eucalyptus trees; pull into signed bays, not roadside shoulders.